 Thinking about becoming a plumber in Alaska but you’re not quite sure where to start?
 Here are a few courses you can take in Alaska to point you in the right direction to become a certified plumber.
+After you’ve got your educational requirements met, you can check out this page for more information on getting your Alaska plumber’s license.

 The Plumber’s Training Institute allows you to purchase different courses that will help you achieve the total of 16 hours you need for continuing education and certification.
 Of these 16 hours, 8 will focus on code and 8 will focus on industry related skills.